 Now I laugh at how ridiculous labels are (I delve deeper into this on: Labels Are Like A Ghost Blade).
 Besides the fact that most people don’t understand what the heck I’m saying when I introduce myself, after my own epiphany, the percentages reversed: now the majority of people that I meet think that my name is beautiful while a few people here and there still see it as an opportunity for their condescending impulses to find an outlet.
 Either way, I now know that people see life through their own filters and their opinion about me or my name has nothing to do with me.

-So what was my reply to the comment?
+So what was my reply to the elephant-rhino comment about my name?

 Well, since now I know that we all perceive reality according to our own filters.
 I can consciously create whatever I need at any given time.
 For this, I liked Bruce Lee’s philosophy, which in short stands for: “Do no harm but take no shit” so after I read the comment, I thought: